Inimesh/CV/README.md

 ## Inigo Meshoulam

 A naturally curious and hard-working junior software developer, recently graduated from [Makers Academy](https://makers.tech/about-us/).
-I love to learn, and I am excited to start my career in a role where I can immerse myself and learn as much as possible while making a meaningful contribution to exciting new ventures!
+I love to learn, and I am excited to start my career in a role where I can immerse myself and learn as much as possible while making a meaningful contribution to exciting new projects!

 As well as learning technical skills, studying at Makers has been first and foremost a self-development process.
 I now feel confident in my abilities to effectively break down a complex problem, plan a project to tackle it, and then execute it collaboratively using agile working techniques and coding best practices.